Welcome to the Chemical Hydrology and Mass Spectrometry Lab!

 Dr. Saugata Datta

 Postdoctoral Fellow Opportunity

-The Datta Lab has an opening for a postdoctoral fellow interested in hyporheic zone hydrology and geochemistry.
+The lab has an opening for a two-year postdoctoral position in low temperature geochemistry.

-The Datta Lab has an opening for a graduate student interested in soil sensor technology and soil chemistry.
+The lab has an opening for a doctoral student interested in soil sensor technology, soil physics, and soil chemistry.

 Dr. Datta offered "Geochemistry and Hydrogeochemistry" with Director Estefan Garcia Dobarganes and Professor Yanmei Li at the University of Guanajuato

 What’s in our water and soil?
 UTSA professor studies the distribution of pollutants and nutrients in the ecosystem